 Ask your child to estimate whether the interlocking cube structure (2 cm × 2 cm × 2 cm) occupies a larger or smaller space than the tower they built (without specifying that the cube measures 2 cm × 2 cm × 2 cm).

-Let the child calculate and draw his/her own conclusions.
+Let the child calculate and draw their own conclusions.

 Caution!
 Your child should recognize that the volume of a longer prism can be smaller than that of a cube with shorter edges.